BloomTech-Labs/scribble-stadium-ds/profanity_word_phrase_filter/README.md

 https://www.ftc.gov/enforcement/rules/rulemaking-regulatory-reform-proceedings/childrens-online-privacy-protection-rule

-It is important for submitted stories to be flagged as inappropriate if they contain any profanity.
-The stories will still be reviewed by a live person to make sure the flagging is warranted.
+It is important for submitted stories to be flagged as inappropriate if they contain any profanity.The stories will still be reviewed manually by a person to make sure flagging, by the system, is warranted.
 The previous cohort worked on using available libraries like profanity-filter and profanity_Check but these could not sufficiently flag all profane words, newer phrases and Scuntorpe like words.